prime31/prime31.github.io/source/_posts/2015-09-09-stencil-buffer-occlusion.md

 {% endcodeblock %}

-Occluded sprites need two passes (once for rendering the silhouette and one for rendering the non-occluded portation) so we will have two different stencil sections here.
+Occluded sprites need two passes (once for rendering the silhouette and one for rendering the non-occluded portation) so we will have two different stencil sections for them.
 The first pass is going to render wherever the stencil buffer value is *not equal* to 4.
 So, anywhere that there is not an occluder the first pass will render.
 The second pass is exactly the opposite: wherever the stencil buffer value *is equal* to 4 it will render.
 When it renders it multiplies the output by a dark color to make a silhouette.
 That's all there is to it.

 {% codeblock lang:csharp %}
 // first pass